 Federal-provincial child care agreement

-On November 15, 2021, the Alberta and federal governments announced an agreement to reduce child care fees by an average of 50% in early 2022 and to provide $10 per day fees, on average, by 2026.
+On November 15, 2021, the Alberta and federal governments announced an agreement to reduce child care fees for families with children ages 0 to kindergarten to an average $10 per day fees by 2026.
 Learn more about this historic agreement.

 Child care grant funding guide

 Licensed daycare, out-of-school care and preschool programs, as well as licensed family day home agencies can apply for grant funding to support the recruitment, retention and professional development of their certified educators.
-Available supports include wage top-up, professional development funding and release time grant funding.
+Available supports include wage top-up, professional development funding and release grant funding, and mandatory employer contribution funding.

-Read the Alberta Child Care Grant Funding Guide to see if you are eligible and learn about the process to apply for wage top-up, professional development and release time grant funding.
+Read the Alberta Child Care Grant Funding Guide to see if you are eligible and learn about the process to apply for wage top-up, professional development, release time and mandatory employer contributions funding.

 Types of funding